astropy-learn/learn-astropy/src/contributing/index.md

       ...
   ```

-  If you do this, the only change necessary when merging your notebook will be to set `tutorialpath` to `'http://data.astropy.org/tutorials/My-tutorial-name/'`.
+  If you do this, the only change necessary in your submission of the notebook to [astropy-tutorials](https://github.com/astropy-learn/astropy-tutorials/issues) will be to set `tutorialpath` to `'http://data.astropy.org/tutorials/My-tutorial-name/'`.

 For data files that are larger than 10 MB in size, we recommend hosting with Zenodo.
 To use this approach, follow these steps: